 Smart hotel tech features such as virtual check in/check out, keyless room access, the ability to book activities and tickets online along with integrated communications and high-speed WiFi are not just anticipated, they are demanded from a hotel stay.

-In a recent study, 73% of hotel guests surveyed expressed interest in downloading the hotel app immediately if that automatically provided connection to the hotel WiFi.
+In a recent study, 73% of hotel guests surveyed expressed interest in downloading the hotel app immediately if that automatically provided a connection to the hotel WiFi.
 Embracing smart tech in hotel design by encouraging guests to use your app provides your business with the opportunity to interact with and personalize your guest’s experience on a real-time basis while accurately measuring your operational performance in revolutionary ways.

 Some hoteliers have voiced concerns that apps and tech depersonalize the hotel experience but on the contrary, hoteliers that are adapting to a tech first strategy are improving guest satisfaction faster than any other initiative.
 Tech in this environment is offering guests a return to proper hospitality, giving them a higher level of control over their on-site| in-room experiences, enhancing their stay and delivering highly personalised hotel experiences that were previously impossible.